Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Black Claw Style/Heart-Ripping Claw.md

 Prerequisite Charms:
   - "[[Outrage-Kindling Cry]]"
 ---
-Eight wisdoms lie at the heart of the Black Claw style: Love is a lie, innocence is a lie, blame is a lie—lies are inescapable; children betray their parents, gods betray their makers, students betray their teachers—betrayal, too, is inescapable.
+*Eight wisdoms lie at the heart of the Black Claw style: Love is a lie, innocence is a lie, blame is a lie—lies are inescapable; children betray their parents, gods betray their makers, students betray their teachers—betrayal, too, is inescapable.
 Those who are truly wise are always first to strike, and strike to kill.
-The Heart-Ripping Claw wreathes the martial artist’shandinscreamingblackshadows,lashingandrazoredged.
+The Heart-Ripping Claw wreathes the martial artist’s hand in screaming black shadows, lashing and razor edged.*
 She adds half her current temporary Willpower to the raw damage of the attack (round up).
 If the victim has a positive Tie for the martial artist, double the damage, or triple it if the Tie is Defining.
 Incapacitating a character with this Charm is a gruesome spectacle, as the Black Claw master tears the victim’s heart from his chest, clutching it in her fist as it crumbles to ash.

 ## Special activation rules